Fact Check: Household registration ties a person's legal identity to a specific place.

 Read more →

-Detailed fact-check analysis of: The average American household income was about $68,700 in 2019.
+Detailed fact-check analysis of: The average American household's tax burden varies significantly by income level.

 Read more →